 Pune probe focuses on two men who bought cycles, spoke Hindi, Gujarati

-Investigators probing Wednesday's multiple low-intensity bomb blasts in Pune are looking for two men suspected to be in their late 20s, spoke in Hindi and Gujarati and tried to buy second-hand bicycles in the city.
-They ended up buying three new bicycles as they apparently could not find old ones being sold.
+Investigators probing Wednesday's multiple low-intensity bomb blasts in Pune are looking for two men suspected to be in their late 20s, who spoke in Hindi and Gujarati and tried to buy second-hand bicycles in the city.
+They ended up buying three new bicycles as they apparently could not find any old ones on sale.

 The sources said that the suspects may have planned to plant the bombs in second hand bicycles as they are difficult to trace.
 But on learning that second hand bicycles are not sold at shops here, they may have decided to purchase new ones.